 Diane Galusha, author of Liquid Assets: A History of New York City’s Water System, will have the answers at an illustrated talk Saturday, Nov.
 12 at 1 p.m. at the Catskill Center, 43355 State Highway 28, Arkville.

-The talk is free; copies of the book, republished in an expanded edition earlier this year by Purple Mountain Press of Fleischmanns, will be available for purchase.
+The talk is free; copies of the book, republished in an expanded edition earlier this year by Purple Mountain Press of Fleischmanns, will be available for purchase and Diane will be available to sign copies.

 The 300-page book, originally published in 1999 as the definitive history of the development of the Big Apple’s three-century search for water for its millions, now includes a 50-page update detailing the many watershed protection programs, infrastructure projects, conservation measures and other initiatives that have been added since 1997 when the landmark NYC Watershed Memorandum of Agreement was signed.